 The Ruy Lopez symmetrical center is a structure that comes from the Ruy Lopez tense center, after White has played the pawn exchange dxe5 dxe5.
+It is also one of the important structures to keep in mind when choosing the right plan in the Ruy Lopez.

 Central formations with a symmetrical center are much less complicated than the Ruy Lopez closed center or the Ruy Lopez mobile center.
 The fact that the e pawns block each other simplifies the position and reduces both sides’ options when it comes to central and queenside play.